wing5wong/artisan-whs-static/source/_news/Local Mancer brothers playing in National Youth Band.blade.md

 ---
 title: "Local Mancer brothers playing in National Youth Band"
 date:
-description: "Former WHS students Bradley and Jacob Mancer are both in the National Youth Brass Band and will be playing in the Bandâ€™s tour between January 25 and 28 2017..."
+description: "Former WHS students Bradley and Jacob Mancer are both in the National Youth Brass Band and will be playing in the Band’s tour between January 25 and 28 2017..."
 featured-image:
-excerpt: "Former WHS students Bradley and Jacob Mancer are both in the National Youth Brass Band and will be playing in the Bandâ€™s tour between January 25 and 28 2017."
+excerpt: "Former WHS students Bradley and Jacob Mancer are both in the National Youth Brass Band and will be playing in the Band’s tour between January 25 and 28 2017."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p>Former WHS students Bradley Mancer and brother Jacob to the left of Bradley.</p>